understanding-the-connected-home/book/scenarios.md

 # Scenarios

+*Explore scenarios that bring the concepts to life and surface opportunities for innovation and possible conflicts.*

-## WRITTEN?
+## WRITTEN by peter
 ## PROOFED?

-These scenarios bring the concepts to life and surface opportunities for innovation and possible conflicts.
+The following scenarios bring the concepts to life and surface opportunities for innovation and possible conflicts.

-The connected home should primarily be a place that fosters human-to-human interactions.
-This is the lens we'll use to explore everything else.
-These scenarios are all important human-to-human relationships that inform the way we think about the connected home.
+We believe that the home - connected or not - should primarily be a place that fosters human-to-human interactions.
+It is through this lense that we'll  explore everything else.
+Hence these scenarios are all based on important human-to-human relationships.